alexrem1/airbnb-milestone-project/README.md

 **Testing CRUD**

 **READ**
-The most important thing was making sure that users could see the airbnb listings that I initially created in MongoDB.
+The most important thing was making sure that users could see the aircnc listings that I initially created in MongoDB.
 To do this I had created a home route and loaded the property collection within this route then passed the data to the view.
 I tested this manually on the front-end and this worked as intended which allowed me to move on.

 **UPDATE**
-Now my website is reading my property collection from MongoDB, I moved onto being able to edit and update these airbnb's.
-At first I initially created a edit_listing route which meant that anyone could edit and update an airbnb listing which worked as intended on the fron-end and MongoDB.
+Now my website is reading my property collection from MongoDB, I moved onto being able to edit and update these aircnc's.
+At first I initially created a edit_listing route which meant that anyone could edit and update an aircnc listing which worked as intended on the fron-end and MongoDB.
-Then I decided to make a change to my website design which only allowed users who had created their own airbnb listing to edit and update it.
-I had to update my insert_listing to allow logged in users to be associated with the inserted airbnb listing aswell as update_listing route to make sure once a user edit and updates their listing, they don't then become unassociated.
+Then I decided to make a change to my website design which only allowed users who had created their own aircnc listing to edit and update it.
+I had to update my insert_listing to allow logged in users to be associated with the inserted aircnc listing aswell as update_listing route to make sure once a user edit and updates their listing, they don't then become unassociated.
 I tested by updating an already associated property and manually checking MongoDB to see that it was still associated.
-This important fuctionality is needed to show another route: user_listing which is user specific airbnb listings.
+This important fuctionality is needed to show another route: user_listing which is user specific aircnc listings.

 **DELETE**
-A delete_listing route was created which would delete the associated airbnb property from the database.
-I tested this in the browser and after deleting the airbnb property, it would then redirect back to user_listing.
+A delete_listing route was created which would delete the associated aircnc property from the database.
+I tested this in the browser and after deleting the aircnc property, it would then redirect back to user_listing.

 **CREATE**
-Testing the create functionality involved countless airbnb form submissions to which would in turn test the route when creating a new airbnb listing and did work as intended.
+Testing the create functionality involved countless aircnc form submissions to which would in turn test the route when creating a new aircnc listing and did work as intended.

 After working out a bug that occured when adding user authentication to insert_listing, the test phase was completed